cfoust/cy/pkg/cy/docs-cy.md

 # doc: CpuProfile

 Save a 15-second CPU profile captured with [pprof](https://go.dev/blog/pprof) to the socket directory.
 This is only useful for debugging.

+# doc: Id

+Get the unique integer identifier for the current client.